Helping you grow closer to God

 Let me just give you some very specific tips.
 Number one: Develop a theme – the central issue in your life that shows the contrast in your spiritual outlook before Christ and then after.

 My theme, vey interestingly, is that whole thing about success equals happiness.
-Now, when I’m playing hoop and sitting like I did yesterday, and talk with someone, I use the basketball illustrations.
+When I sit down and talk with people, like when I’m playing hoop and sitting like I did yesterday, and talk with someone, I use the basketball illustrations.

-When I’m sitting with an executive and we’re kicking stuff around I talk about my workaholism, in my work.
+When I’m with someone older, or I’m sitting with an executive and we’re kicking stuff around I talk about my workaholism, in my work.
 Both of those are my story but the theme is the same.

 Second, outline, keep it clear and simple.
+Just keep it clear and simple.
 The power is in what God has done.

 Third, end with a question or statement that requires a response.
 You know, the apostle Paul said, “King Agrippa, you believe in the prophets, don’t you?”
 I’ll often share, when I get done with my story, “So what do you think?
 Have you ever investigated the Bible?”